CozzyBro2/jannie-bot/README.md

 - /mc        - Returns information about the specified Minecraft server (uses [mcsrvstat](https://api.mcsrvstat.us/))
 - /ping      - Returns latency stats
 - /ai        - Generate an AI response without mentioning the bot, optionally without a prompt for use of bare Gemini
-- /manage_ai - Control AI variables such as the prompt (W.I.P)
+- /manage_ai - Change the AI prompt during runtime, dump conversation history, wipe conversation history
 - /whatis    - Returns the definition of a specified word (uses [Urban Dictionary](https://rapidapi.com/community/api/urban-dictionary))
 ## AI
 Will respond to you like an AI chat-bot if you mention the bot user, or with the `/ai` command.